narendra-singh-chauhan/library-management-system/README.md

 3. Configure the environment variables:

-   -For the frontend, create a .env file in the frontend directory and set the appropriate environment variables required for the frontend application.
+   - For the frontend, create a .env file in the frontend directory and set the appropriate environment variables required for the frontend application.

-   -For the backend, create a .env file in the backend directory and set the necessary environment variables required for the backend server.
+   - For the backend, create a .env file in the backend directory and set the necessary environment variables required for the backend server.

 4. Start the development servers: